ubuntu/ubuntu-project-docs/SRU Documentation Reboot.rst

 accompanied by a strong rationale and present a low risk of regressions.
 These requirements therefore follow.

 1. **Real world impact**.
-We won’t make a change unless there’s real world impact for users and the proposed change will address it.
+We won't make a change unless there's real world impact for users and the proposed change will address it.

 2. **Minimal changes only**.
 We think this correlates well with